Smithy305/SpottySearch/README.md

 ## Usage

-The pipeline is currently driven from a Jupyter notebook, in these stages:
+The pipeline is driven from three Jupyter notebooks, each covering a distinct stage, plus a small annotation tool:

-1. Point the code at a folder of photos.
+- **`label_images.py`** — a Tkinter GUI for annotating photos with written descriptions, used to build the evaluation set.
-2. Build the CLIP image index (embed every photo once and cache it).
+- **`experiments.ipynb`** — builds the CLIP image index and runs image-similarity search.
-3. Generate a description per photo with Qwen2.5-VL (cached to `captions.json`).
+- **`caption_generating_experiments.ipynb`** — generates a caption per photo with Qwen2.5-VL (cached to `captions.json`), builds the caption index, and runs caption-based search.
-4. Build the caption index (embed every caption with the sentence model).
-5. Search by text and view the top matches with their descriptions.
+- **`evaluate.ipynb`** — compares both routes on the labelled queries and reports recall and MRR.
 ## Data

-The sample photos are not committed.
-The real café images contain customers' names and personalised designs, so they are kept private.
-Point the code at your own image folder to try it.
+43 sample photos are included in the `Data/` folder.

 ## Evaluation